grommunio/grommunio-documentation/admin/manual_core.rst

 	systemctl enable --now gromox-imap gromox-pop3

-Trivial testing can be performed with a utility like *telnet*, *socat*; but *curl* is quite sophisticated in its own right and can issue IMAP/POP3 protocol commands.
+Manual testing can be performed with a utility like *telnet*, *socat*, and *curl* can issue more complex IMAP/POP3 protocol command chains.

 .. code-block:: sh